• Skip to main content

 Instructions

-• Preheat oven to 425 F. Spray 4 ramekins with non-stick spray and place ramekins on a cookie sheet.
+• Preheat oven to 425℉.
+Spray 4 ramekins with non-stick spray and place ramekins on a cookie sheet.

 • Melt butter and chocolate in a medium saucepan over low heat, whisking frequently until smooth.
 Remove from heat once butter and chocolate is melted.

-• Stir in powdered sugar completely.
+• Whisk in powdered sugar.

 • Add eggs and yolks and whisk till combined.

-• Stir in wine and then flour.
+• Stir in milk and then flour.

 • Pour into ramkins and bake for about 12 minutes, until sides are firm and center is soft.

-• Let stand for 1 minute, then carefully (ramekins will be HOT!) flip out onto plates.
+• Let stand for 3 minutes, then carefully (ramekins will be HOT!) flip out onto plates.

 Notes